Can you Get Deported for a Car Accident?

 This is something you need to pay special attention to.
 Insurance companies are businesses, and they tend to become bullies when there’s even a slight possibility of you filing a claim with them, regardless of whether you’re a US citizen or an immigrant.

-Some adjustors might turn hostile when they discover you’re an immigrant because they know that undocumented immigrants are less inclined to defend their rights due to their status.
+Some adjusters might turn hostile when they discover you’re an immigrant because they know that undocumented immigrants are less inclined to defend their rights due to their status.
 They’re likely to ask questions about your immigration status as a bullying tactic to scare you and stop you from pursuing your car accident claim.

 When Can I Be Deported for a Car Accident?